 12 ministers dropped in Cabinet rejig

-Prime Minister Narendra Modi on Wednesday dropped 12 ministers from his council, including six senior Cabinet ministers (the last time as many Cabinet ministers were dropped was in 1963 during the so-called Kamraj plan), effecting a significant makeover of his team based on performance; and addressing the need to accommodate allies, political imperatives, and requirements, of the next few years.
+New Delhi: Prime Minister Narendra Modi on Wednesday dropped 12 ministers from his council, including 6 senior Cabinet ministers (the last time as many Cabinet ministers were dropped was in 1963 during the so-called Kamraj plan), effecting a significant makeover of his team based on performance; and addressing the need to accommodate allies, political imperatives, and requirements, of the next few years.

 It wasn’t immediately clear whether Vardhan, Prasad, and Javadekar would be accommodated in the party organisation.
-The health minister’s exit is widely seen as a consequence of the patchy way in which India managed Covid-19.
-The Centre has put up a brave front in the face of criticism, and maintained that its response was adequate, but Vardhan’s exit may well be an acknowledgement that things could have been handled better.
+The health minister’s exit is widely seen as a consequence of the patchy way in which India has managed Covid-19.
+The government has put up a brave front in the face of criticism, and maintained its response was adequate, but Vardhan’s exit may well be acknowledgement that things could have been handled better.

-Also dropped were Santosh Kumar Gangwar (independent charge of labour), and ministers of state Babul Supriyo, Sanjay Shamrao Dhotre, Rattan Lal Kataria, Pratap Chandra Sarangi and Debasree Chaudhuri.
+Also dropped was Santosh Kumar Gangwar (independent charge of labour), and ministers of state Babul Supriyo, Dhotre Sanjay Shamrao, Rattan Lal Kataria, Pratap Chandra Sarangi and Debasree Chaudhuri have also been dropped.

 President Ram Nath Kovind has accepted all the resignations.